 THE HUNTER HUNT SCHOLARSHIP FUND was established in 2003 to fund scholarships for students from Texas, with a particular preference for students from Southern Methodist University, to attend our D.C.
 Summer Programs track on Public Policy + Economics.
 Hunter Hunt is a 1988 TFAS alumnus.

 David R. and Corinne Watt Jones Scholarships and Fellowships Fund was established following the death of Corinne Watt Jones in 1990.
 The scholarship fund was enlarged when then-TFAS president David R. Jones died in 1998.
 This fund provides multiple scholarships for students to attend TFAS programs.

 THE FRED & GEORGANNA LONG SCHOLARSHIP FUND is a fully endowed fund established in 2000 by TFAS Regent Fred Long and his wife Georganna to benefit students attending our D.C.
 Summer Programs track on Public Policy + Economics.
-Long was a colleague of John Engalitcheff at Baltimore Air Coil in Baltimore, Md.
+Long was a colleague of John Engalitcheff at Baltimore Air Coil in Baltimore, Maryland.

 THE DAVID MARTIN SCHOLARSHIP FUND was established in 2003 by Linda Noyes to honor her son Zeb Portanova.
 It is named in honor of David Martin, who was Zeb’s high school history teacher.

 THE ROWNY PADEREWSKI SCHOLARSHIP FUND was instituted in 2004 by General Edward L. Rowny (Ret).
 This scholarship is dedicated to Paderewski’s philosophy that freedom and democracy are enhanced through education and the arts.
 This fund provides a unique educational opportunity to exceptional Polish students and allows these young leaders to come to Washington, D.C., to attend TFAS D.C.
 Summer and Semester Programs.

 THE PATT PATTERSON SCHOLARSHIP FUND was created to honor Mr. Patterson, a journalist who covered the produce industry.
 It is awarded to a student who has demonstrated an interest in agriculture journalism.

-THE REAM FAMILY FUND This fund was established in 2004 to honor TFAS President Roger Ream on his 50th birthday.
-Roger is also a 1976 graduate of the Engalitcheff Institute.
-Ream has served as president since 1998.
+THE REAM FAMILY FUND was established in 2004 to honor TFAS President Roger Ream ’76 on his 50th birthday.
+Roger is a 1976 TFAS graduate and has served as president since 1998.